Redace10/Pokedex/README.md

 # Summary
 An image classifier that can detect and recognize which Pokemon is in an image

-This project is still a work in progress.

 Disclaimer: Adrian Rosebrock's tutorial (See reference section below for the original article) was used and incredibly helpful in making this model.

-# TODO list:
-- improve the accuracy of the model by tweaking hyperparameters to find the right balance
-- adding a label for "not a Pokemon".
-- adding more types of Pokemon datasets to complete the first generation pokedex.
-- [MAYBE] publishing this on the Google Play Store.

 # How to Run:
 If you are interested in running this application, you need to run the command